 - IMMEDIATELY replant the tooth in the socket (check tooth facing correct way) This should not be delayed more than 30 minutes

-- Have patient bite down on a soft cloth or stablise the tooth by placing aluminium foil across and around affected tooth and adjacent teeth
+- Have patient bite down on a soft cloth or stabilise the tooth by placing aluminium foil across and around affected tooth and adjacent teeth

-- Seek urgent immediate Dental treatment for further stabilization
+- Seek urgent immediate Dental treatment for further stabilisation

 If you are unable to replant the tooth immediately then keep moist by:

 - Placing in a cup of milk or

 - Sealing in some plastic wrap or